 Providing young women access to mental health and wellbeing support

-Good for Girls will help youth clubs to become mental health hubs and extend the support for young women outside of school, with trained youth professionals who are able to create safe spaces where young women feel able to talk about their mental health and learn tools to manage their wellbeing.
+Good for Girls is helping youth clubs become mental health hubs and extend the support for young women outside of school, with trained youth professionals who can create safe spaces where young women feel able to talk about their mental health and learn tools to manage their wellbeing.

-The overall programme will run from February 2021 to November 2022.
-(Cohort 1: Feb 21-Sept 21, Cohort 2: Oct 21-TBC).
-This application is for Cohort 1.
-The programme will support Black, Asian and Minority Ethnic young women aged 10-14, and a cohort of 30+ youth workers each year.
+We will work with 900 young women from London over 2 years, with 30 of our member youth and community organisations supporting 15 young women each year.
+The programme is focused on supporting Black, Asian and Minority Ethnic young women aged 10-14, whilst upskilling a cohort of 30+ youth workers to become Wellbeing Leads and embed positive mental health practices into their delivery.
 Over this time young women will take part in weekly activities in their youth organisation to promote positive mental health and challenge stigma.
 They will:

 - take leadership to promote wellbeing in their communities

-A technique that will be used throughout the programme and will help youth workers create safe spaces for young women to talk about mental health.
-There will also be the opportunity to consult with Young Minds for additional, bespoke and tailored training.
+We have partnered with Haptivate, Teen Yoga Foundation and Young Minds to lead on the youth worker training.
+This includes topics such as Stress Management, Relaxation Techniques and Accessing Resources and Support, as well as training on ‘Talking Circles’: a technique that will be used throughout the programme and will help youth workers create safe spaces for young women to talk about mental health.
+There is also the opportunity to consult with Young Minds for additional, bespoke and tailored training.

-You can download a copy of the Programme Overview per London Youth Member, here.
+You can download a copy of the Programme Overview here.